 My question is: “how to write a super-contemporary music that will mean something good to children, homeless, old or demented people…?”

 To do something good using music composition means to do something beautiful.
 Music doesn’t need to be — beautiful, in the sense of bodily pleasures.
-It needs to be beautiful for soul.
-When a piece of music makes you being better, as a human, than that music is — good music.
+It needs to be beautiful for the soul.
+When a piece of music makes you being better, as a human, than that music is — good and beautiful music.
 Music that makes us to prosper, to develop, to live.